Cytkit | Honeychrome

 Assign the AF profiles to samples

 Under Step 2, select the AF profiles to apply to each sample.
 Multiple controls (columns) can be selected for each sample (row).
-Each cell in the sample is automatically assigned its nearest cluster from of the selected controls for a more accurate AF subtraction. assign_af_step2.png
+Each cell in the sample will be automatically assigned its nearest cluster from of the selected controls for a more accurate AF subtraction.

 Inspect the AutoSpectral AF results against standard unmixing